dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 This object is replaced with a simple string held in `casaVersion`, holding the current version of CASA.

+### Scripts partial has changed

+The `casa/partials/scripts.njk` partial has been modified, so if you are overwriting this template completely, please refer to the new source and make changes to your own template as needed.
+In particular, the initialisation of all GOVUK Design System components is now inlined in that partial (i.e. `window.GOVUKFrontend.initAll()`).

 ## Additional notes

 ### `bfcache` fix removed